 Consider calling the bank and asking for a retention bonus

-Last year I was ready to cancel my Amex Platinum (because I got the Chase Sapphire Reserve and I was not wanting to pay two large annual fees.)
+After I opened my Chase Sapphire Reserve, I was ready to cancel my Amex Platinum.
 When I called to cancel, I was offered a retention bonus of 20,000 points.
 The 20,000 Membership Rewards points plus the benefits that come with the Amex Platinum were worth enough for me to keep it open for at least another year!